waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - CHANSEY: Double-Edge, Mega Punch
   - EEVEE: Jump Kick

 # III.
-Active Plans
+Current Objective: Victory Road
-- **Current Objective:** Navigate through Victory Road to reach the Pokémon League.
+**Primary Goal:** Navigate through Victory Road to reach the Pokémon League.

-### Victory Road 1F Puzzle Plan (Corrected)
+## A. Victory Road 1F Puzzle Plan
-**Objective:** Open the boulder barrier at (10, 13).
-**Hypothesis (Attempt 1 - FAILED):** The boulder at (3, 11) was stuck, and a 'hard reset' of the map by flying far away would fix it.
-**Conclusion:** The hypothesis was flawed.
-The boulder at (3, 11) is in an area that is currently inaccessible *because* the barrier at (10, 13) is closed.
-The 'hard reset' was unnecessary as I was trying to solve the puzzle out of order.
+**Current State:** The boulder barrier at (10, 13) is closed, blocking access to the western part of the map.

-**New Hypothesis (Attempt 2):** The correct sequence is to first solve a different puzzle to open the barrier.
-The boulder at (6, 16) in the southern part of the map must be pushed onto the switch at (18, 14).
-This will open the barrier at (10, 13), granting access to the western section of the map and the boulder at (3, 11).
+**Hypothesis:** The boulder at (6, 17) in the southern area must be pushed onto the switch at (18, 14) to open the barrier.
-**Next Step:** Navigate to the southern area and push the boulder from (6, 16) to (18, 14).
+**Current Step:** Navigate to the southern area to position myself to push the boulder at (6, 17) towards the switch.

+## B. Archived/Failed Plans
+### Victory Road 1F Puzzle - Attempt 1 (FAILED)
+- **Hypothesis:** The boulder at (3, 11) was the first step.
+- **Conclusion:** This was incorrect.
+The area with this boulder is inaccessible until the barrier at (10, 13) is opened.
+My attempts to "hard reset" the map were based on a flawed premise.
+This was an example of confirmation bias.

 # IV.
 Core Gameplay Lessons
 - **Immediate Tool Refinement:** Deferring fixes for critical tools is a major strategic error.
 Faulty tools must be addressed immediately.